adobe, 2024

 core remove object interactions

-1. starting off from preset masks
+idea 1: starting off from preset masks

 I planned of reducing the cognitive load of making a perfect mask by using the pre-existing tool of preset masks present in the app.
 The engine powering that tool can auto-detect the subject, background, sky, humans and objects.
 The users can then refine the mask further through brushing to add or remove.

-1. improving mask thumbnails
+idea 2: improving mask thumbnails

 It was soon found out that the small tabs didn't work well, as users needed to see the masked area visually before selecting a mask.